What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 Although the incidence of hemophilia in girls and women is extremely low, it is not completely excluded.
 Its course is mild, and the most common symptoms of the disease are as follows:

-• bleeding that occurs after the removal of the palatine tonsils or tooth;
+• bleeding that occurs after removal of tonsils or teeth;

 • nosebleeds;

-• von Willebrand's disease, which causes unexplained episodic bleeding.
+• von Willebrand disease, causing causeless episodic bleeding.

 Symptoms of the disease in men

 In adulthood, the disease only progresses.
-In addition to the signs of the disease already present since childhood, new symptoms are added to it, causing much more harm to the body:
+In addition to the signs of the disease that have already been present since childhood, new symptoms are added to it, causing much more harm to the body:

 • retroperitoneal bleeding.
-Their development provokes the appearance of acute diseases of the peritoneal organs, resolvable only by surgery;
+Their development provokes the appearance of acute diseases of the peritoneal organs, which can only be resolved surgically;

 • the formation of bruises, indicating both subcutaneous and intramuscular hemorrhages.
-Their danger lies in the compression of the vessels supplying the tissues, which leads to tissue necrosis.
-There is also a risk of blood poisoning due to infection in it;
+Their danger lies in the compression of the vessels feeding the tissue, which leads to tissue necrosis.
+There is also a risk of blood poisoning due to infection;

-• hemorrhages in the bone tissue, leading to its necrosis;
+• hemorrhages in bone tissue, leading to its necrosis;

 • gangrene and possible paralysis resulting from giant hematomas;

-• bleeding of the mucous lining of the throat, as well as the larynx.
-May occur with tension of the vocal cords, as well as coughing;
+• bleeding of the mucous lining of the throat and larynx.
+May occur when the vocal cords are tense, as well as coughing;

-• articular hemorrhages contribute to the progression of osteoarthritis, which ultimately leads to disability.
-The reason for this is the limitation of joint mobility and atrophy of the muscles of the limbs.
+• joint hemorrhages contribute to the progression of osteoarthritis, ultimately leading to disability.
+The reason for this is limited joint mobility and atrophy of the muscles of the limbs.

-To perform a surgical intervention, such patients are preliminarily injected with antihemophilic drugs to avoid large blood loss.
+To perform surgery, such patients are pre-administered antihemophilic drugs to avoid large blood loss.

 Diagnosis of the disease

 Currently, the disease is successfully diagnosed by determining the nature of inheritance.
-And although the symptoms are the same for different types of the disease, however, hemophilia A and B - in men and C - in women is successfully differentiated through a set of laboratory tests, including:
+And although the symptoms are the same for different types of the disease, hemophilia A and B in men and C in women are successfully differentiated through a set of laboratory tests, including:

-• determination of numerical indicators of blood coagulation factors;
+• determination of numerical indicators of blood clotting factors;

-• thrombodynamics, which allows to detect such disorders of hemostasis as hypo- and hypercoagulation;
+• thrombodynamics, which makes it possible to identify hemostasis disorders such as hypo- and hypercoagulation;

 • thrombin time, illustrating the activity of blood clotting factors;

-• mixed - APTT.
-Such a study allows to identify violations of hemostasis;
+• mixed – APTT.
+This study allows us to identify hemostasis disorders;

 • temporary blood clotting test;